 Development of NCPS capabilities relies on tight collaboration and integration with cross-federal stakeholders to support the defense of their underlying networks.
 Through these relationships, CISA can develop and deliver analytic products and real-time defensive services.
 This collaboration provides valuable cyber incident information and generates situational awareness and decision support data that is used by incident response teams, governmental and critical infrastructure organizations, and national leadership.

-NCPS capabilities span four broad technology areas.
+NCPS capabilities originally spanned four broad technology areas.

 - Intrusion Detection